All Episodes

 Maybe the thing they can add is the golden rule.

-You know, maybe in that environment, you'd be able to say, love God with all your heart, mind, body, and soul, and and and treat others the way you want to be treated and treat your neighbor as yourself.
+You know, maybe in that environment, you'd be able to say, love God with all your heart, mind, body, and soul, and treat others the way you want to be treated and treat your neighbor as yourself.

-Now, when you apply your common sense and that model, which would be very doable by eliminating the Department of Education and getting rid of this unholy alliance between Democrats and teachers' unions, because the teachers' unions contribute all this money to the Democratic Party and Democratic candidates so they can get elected.
+Now, when you apply your common sense and that model, which would be very doable by eliminating the Department of Education and getting rid of this unholy alliance between Democrats and teachers' unions, because the teachers' unions contribute all this money to the Democratic Party and Democratic candidates so they can get elected, what will the parents decide?

-And what kids have been disproportionately negatively impacted by the failures of our educational system?
+And what kids have been disproportionately, negatively impacted by the failures of our educational system?

 Well, I've got the statistics right here in front of me.